vincentvankrunkelsven/courses-intro-to-sql/chapter1.md

 - Four

 *** =hint
 Remember that in database lingo, a column is called a *field*.
-How many columns does the table contain?
+How many fields does the table contain?

 *** =sct
 ```{python}